smaht-dac/submitr/docs/source/index.rst

 Description
 ===========

-The ``smaht-submitr`` software is a command-line tool for uploading files to SMaHT.
+The ``smaht-submitr`` software is a command-line tool for importing and uploading metadata and files into the `SMaHT Portal <https://data.smaht.org/>`_.
 It is implemented as Python package and distributed on `PyPi <https://pypi.org/>`_ here: `smaht-submitr <https://pypi.org/project/smaht-submitr/>`_